Rednight972/FGS-World-Rebalance/README.md

 * Cobalt from 3 to 1.5
 * Silicon from 3 to 1

-It was way too easy to produce big projects after a single mining campagne
+It was way too easy to produce big projects after a single mining campaign

 ## Ingots & Components
+Stone is now only processed in the Survival Kit, lets go back to the old SE!

+Silicon is now required for:
+* Construction Components 0.1kg per component
+* Motors 0.5kg per component
+* Detector Components 3kg per component

 Silver ingots are now included in the production of:
 * Superconductor : 0.5kg per component
 * Thruster components: 0.5kg per component
 This is to make silver mining more relevant instead of the current *mine one node and be done*

-Gravel production is now reduced by a factor of 10
+Gravel production is now reduced by a factor of 10 and has no usefulness for the moment

-TODO: make gravel relevant somehow

 ## Blocks
 ### Energy Generation